rndexe/nowtransmitting/src/covids/heidi-larson.md

 ---
-title: K_Trust and Fear in a Pandemic
+title: Trust and Fear in a Pandemic
 desc: Heidi Larson has spent the past two decades trying to understand what makes people in various countries hesitant to take vaccines.
 In response, she created the Vaccine Confidence Project, an interdisciplinary project that